cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Therefore, by definition values cannot themselves be facts as we can't find them in the world outside of ourselves.
 (Anyone who has worked in machine learning or reinforcement learning can map this distinction to features/weights and environment/policy pairs.
 Scientists uncover and characterize feature sets and environments, but on their own they can never tell us what loss function, weight matrix, reward mechanism or loss function to choose.)
 If a discussion is going to lead anywhere productive, this distinction should always remain clear.
+The aim of this post is to identify a set of facts that ought to be included in our moral deliberations on most COVID-related policies.

 Some observations on this framework (can be skipped).